Lake Manyara: Birds

 Lake Manyara National Park is known for flocks of thousands flamingos that feed along the edge of the lake in the wet season.
 At times, there have been over an estimated 2 million individuals of various species of water birds.
 The following table summarizes the most numerous species, according to the Important Bird Areas factsheet: Lake Manyara.

 Visiting Lake Manyara

 Lake Manyara can be accessed through Lake Manyara National Park.
 With an entrance gate that doubles as an exit, the trail into the park is effectively a loop that can be traversed by jeep within a few hours.
 The trails goes through forests shrublands and marsh, before reaching the shore of the lake.
 The Rift Valley escarpment provides a spectacular backdrop.

 From the nearby town of Mto wa Mbu, through the Cultural Tourism Programme, it is possible to organize a canoe trip on the lake, or a fishing trip to learn traditional fishing methods.
-Bicycle trips to the east shore of the lake can also be arraigned.
+Bicycle trips to the east shore of the lake can also be arranged.